 What kind of solar panels do you sell?

-We currently sell 100W and 160W monocrystalline solar panels.
+We currently sell 50W (polycrystalline), 90W, and 170W monocrystalline solar panels.
 These panels were selected because of their voltage characteristics (at least 17.7 volts at maximum power point) and their relatively narrow dimensions which make them a better fit on RV roofs.

 What is better mono or poly?